sarkistlt/meteor-easy-test/README.md

 > /test

- - and file:
+ - then create the file:

 > /test/test.jsx

- - In file `test.jsx` first you have to import config:
+ - In the file `test.jsx` first you have to import config:

 ~~~js
 import 'meteor-easy-test/config';